TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

 ## Exporting data to RELION5 for STA

 Scipion can export the final alignment, tomograms, or pick coordinates into RELION5.
-In the next section, we’ll see how to do the entire pipeline in RELION5.
+Just search for the `reliontomo` jobs.